-Adult attachment: place attachment, religious/spiritual attachment, attachment with adult caregivers, attachment psychopathology, attachment & radicalization;
+Key research topics: place attachment, religious/spiritual attachment, attachment with adult caregivers, attachment psychopathology, attachment & radicalization;

-Religion/spirituality: religious coping, spiritual struggles, religion & wellbeing, religion & place, spiritual care, God representations, relational spirituality, attachment-religion framework, African diaspora religion, religion & migration, religious psychopathology;
+Key interests: religious coping, spiritual struggles, religion & wellbeing, religion & place, spiritual care, God representations, relational spirituality, attachment-religion framework, African diaspora religion, religion & migration, religious psychopathology;

 Expertise: sense of place, community belonging, place attitudes, place attachment, sacred places, pro-environmental behaviors;

 Interests: migration & health, religion & migration, migrant social integration, sense of belonging, African diaspora, acculturation strategies

 Research topics: coping, self-transcendence, authenticity, resilience, hope, well-being, meaning-making, character strengths.

 In The Roots of Radicalization: Disrupted Attachment Systems and Displacement, Victor Counted examines the expressions of attachment-related radicalization.
 Counted argues that radicalization is rooted in experiences of disrupted attachment in religion, places, or with people who are perceived as sources of security.

 Research and practices promoting health, well-being, and human connection